elbacilon/activity_smartphone/README.md

 set with the average by each activity and each subject of each mean and standard deviation of each measurement provided in the collected data.

+# Example of usage of the package
+If others experiments are done and generate same data collection whatever the activity or subject we can create a tidy data set from these new experiments.

 # Installation instructions,

 Before starting instruction below set your working directory